Lantra Diploma in Veterinary Nursing - Small Animal Practice Level 3

-Year 1 = £522 (comprising £250 LANTRA Learner Registration Fee, £202 RCVS Student Veterinary Nurse Enrolment Fee, £35 Online MCQ Exam Fee First Attempt x 2)
+Year 1 = £617 (comprising £325 LANTRA Learner Registration and Diploma Certification Fees, £202 RCVS Student Veterinary Nurse Enrolment Fee, £45 Online MCQ Exam Fee First Attempt x 2)

-Subsequent attempts for £35 Online MCQ Exam Fee and the OSCE are charged at the same rate to the Learner.
+Subsequent attempts for Online MCQ Exam Fee (£45) and the OSCE (£350) are charged to the Learner for each attempt.

 This course may be available at other dates, times or campuses, please click to view your options.

 After booking your course you have 14 days to change your mind and request a full refund.
 You can still request a refund after this date, but this will only be given if you meet the criteria from the college fee policy.

 If your chosen course starts within 14 days of you booking your place, then the 14 day refund policy does not apply and any refund will be subject to the college fee policy.